oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_usage_facts_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>BASIC uses ETS to project future usage/cost based on history data.
-The basis for projections will be a rolling set of equivalent historical days for which projection is being made.</div>
+                                            <div>BASIC uses the exponential smoothing (ETS) model to project future usage/costs based on history data.
+The basis for projections is a periodic set of equivalent historical days for which the projection is being made.</div>
                                                         </td>
             </tr>
                                 <tr>